-The private cloud model refers to cloud computing resources used exclusively by a single business or organization.
-A private cloud can be located in your on-site data centre or hosted in the cloud by a service provider.
+The private cloud model refers to cloud computing resources used exclusively by a single business or organisation.
+A private cloud can be located in your on-site data center or hosted in the cloud by a service provider.

 See our Private cloud solutions

 When an organisation deploys a public cloud model, all hardware, software, and supporting infrastructure is owned and managed by a service provider, which is delivered exclusively over the Internet.
 You access these services and manage your account through a web browser.

 A hybrid cloud computing model combines public and private clouds to share data and applications.
 Hybrid clouds connect infrastructure and applications between cloud-based resources with existing resources not located in the cloud.
 This approach gives your business greater flexibility and deployment options.

 Cloud computing services offer convenient, pay-as-you-go models that eliminate costly expenditures and maintenance.
 Cloud providers host a choice of infrastructure, platform, and software offerings on-site that they "rent," giving your organisation the flexibility to turn cloud computing services up and down according to your changing requirements.